 The person responsible for the chemical’s end use should complete and sign the End User Declaration.
-This should be a senior member of staff such as the Head of the Science Department.
+This should be a senior member of staff such as the Laboratory Manager, Head of the Science or Principal.

 Note: It is not the responsibility of the science laboratory technician to complete this form.